 The pictures on the right show three forms of terrestrial blue-green algae.
 The top two show one form taken at different levels of hydration which is arranged in rounded beads that contain a clear gel-like core when hydrated.

 Blue-green algae have been used in Asia as a herbal medicine for centuries and recent studies have found properties of pharmacological interest with compounds which can kill cancer cells and HIV.
-Other benefits include controlling hypertension and lowering LDL cholesterol levels.
+The omega 3 and vitamin B12 they contain are not uptaken to any extent by humans, but are available to the organisms lower in the food chain which consume them.

 When dry they can look unsightly and when wet they can be very slippery.
 The bead-like form can be swept up and the rubbery sheets are easily lifted.
 The loose jelly can be swept up as well.
 On hard surfaces bleach (20% Sodium Hypochlorite dairy cleanser from farm suppliers) applied to the hydrated algae, or another such cleaner should kill any that remains.
+3% Hydrogen Peroxide is also effective.
 Improve the drainage and fertility in the lawn to discourage its growth.